jmmoser/node-drivers/TASKS.md

   - [X] Decide if reading an array should return all values or just the first, if all values then fix
   - [ ] Figure out how to read multidimensional arrays (CIP Vol 1, Table C-5.20)
 - [ ] CIP
+  - [ ] understand the difference between direct requests, Connection Manager Unconnected Send messages, Connected messages, and how routes to eni/controller
+  - [ ] use UCMM to get identity and verify device type is programmable logic controller OR fix path routing
   - [ ] Finish Data Segment
   - [ ] Encoding for Symbolic Segment
   - [X] Cleanup unused EPath code